 Motorways can be confusing for first-timers

 There are a few things to note about using motorways - known as Autostrada - in Italy.
-Firstly, the national speed limit for cars Italian motorways is 130 km/h, so you should aim to be going at or below that speed.
+Firstly, the national speed limit for cars on Italian motorways is 130km/h (80mph), so you should aim to be going at or below that speed.

 Prepare for tolls

-Firstly, make sure you have your credit or debit card handy before you venture out onto the motorway.
-Some of the tolls accept cash, but it's easier to pay using card.
+- Have your credit or debit card handy: Some tolls accept cash, but you might find it easier to pay using card.

-On approaching the row of toll booths, avoid the lanes with bright yellow and blue "TELEPASS" signs, these are for regular users who are signed up to the automated system - usually locals.
+- Head for the lanes with the "CARTE" sign: The lanes with "TELEPASS" are for regular users who are signed up to the automated system.

-The amount due will flash on the screen and then the machine will spit your card back out.
-It's dead simple - you don't even need to enter your PIN.
+- Take a ticket and insert your card: This will automatically open the barrier.
+The amount due will flash on the screen and the machine will spit your card back out.
+You don't even need to enter your PIN.

-The Speed cameras in Italy take many different forms, but in general they look very different to ones you'll find in the UK.
+The speed cameras in Italy take many forms, but in general they look very different to ones you'll find in the UK.

-Pictured is a small orange speed camera that you may not notice unless you've got a keen eye.
+The small orange speed camera may be hard to notice unless you've got a keen eye.
 Some are rectangular and some are more rounded, but they'll all land you with a fine if you go through them above the permitted speed.

 It can be hard enough to work out what UK parking signs mean, let alone ones that are written in another language.

-Pictured is a typical Italian parking sign.
-The "Hammer" icon represents a working day, which in Italy is everyday apart from Sunday.
+Typical Italian parking signs include a hammer icon representing a working day, which in Italy is every day apart from Sunday.

-So, the sign is saying charges apply from "time" to "time" and therefore you must buy a ticket during those hours.
-Outside of those hours, you can park free of charge without a ticket.
+The sign displays times in which charges apply, and therefore you must buy a ticket during those hours.
+Outside those hours, you can park free of charge without a ticket.

-The mountain roads in Italy can be a hoot to drive on, with lots of 2nd gear corners and acceleration zones.
-These bring their own dangers however, and you should always glance up above or down below yourself to see what's coming the other way.
-If it's a larger vehicle, such as a van or a lorry, then you'll want to back off and give them as much room as possible - they might venture into your lane in order to make the turn... and Italian drivers don't wait!
+The mountain roads in Italy can be a hoot to drive on, with lots of corners and acceleration zones.
+These, however, bring their own dangers, and you should always glance up above or down below to see what's coming the other way.

 Don't use your phone while driving

-Despite this, you'll regularly see people making calls, sending texts and even browsing social media behind the wheel, but that doesn't mean you should too.
+Despite this, you may regularly see people making calls, sending texts and even browsing social media behind the wheel, but that doesn't mean you should too.

-Italian traffic lights are a funny old thing.
+Italian traffic lights are funny old things.
 They can be red, solid amber, flashing amber, and green.
-Clearly red means stop and green means go, but often you'll approach a set of traffic lights and they'll be flashing orange, so what should you do?
+Of course red means stop and green means go, but often you'll approach a set of traffic lights, and they'll be flashing amber, so what should you do?

 Simply put, flashing amber means proceed with caution.
-It's totally fine to go through the set of traffic lights but you may need to be aware that cars are approaching from other angles, and rules of priority must be respected.
+It's totally fine to go through the set of traffic lights, but you need to be aware that cars are approaching from other angles, and rules of priority must be respected.

-A flashing red light means stop and may be used near a pedestrian crossing or ferry boarding point.
+A flashing red light means stop and may appear near a pedestrian crossing or ferry boarding point.

 Make sure you have access to a sat nav system